taustation-fan/taustation-fan.github.io/README.md

 ### Choice of Weapons

 You have two weapon slots that you can equip from your inventory.
-Since combat typically starts from a long range, and later goes to a short range, you should try to equip one slot with a gun-like weapon (long range), and the other with a weapon suited for hand-to-hand combat.
+Since combat starts with long range, and later goes to a short range, you should usually equip one long and one short range weapon each.

 If possible, you should also select the weapons to do different types of damages, which increases your chances against an opponent with